Telomerization

 The monomer in this reaction is butadiene, the degree of polymerization is 2, and the end groups are vinyl and the carboxy methyl (CO_{2}CH_{3}).
 This and several related reactions proceed with palladium catalysts.
 Many telomerizations are used in industrial chemistry.

 Nomenclature

-According to the jargon in polymer chemistry, telomerization requires a telogen to react with at least one unsaturated taxogen molecule.
+According to the terminology used in polymer chemistry, telomerization requires a telogen to react with at least one unsaturated taxogen molecule.
 Fluorotelomers are an example.